 If you’re like me, you love the idea of new and innovative ways to make our lives easier at home.
-Home automation is both useful and fun to automate mundane tasks and keep our home secure.
+Home automation ideas can be fun to automate mundane tasks and keep our home secure.

 Or, can you simply buy WiFi capable home automation gear and avoid the extra hardware?